matthew-leng/matthew-leng.github.io/_pages/Dreamland.md

 <style>
 .video-container {
   position: relative;
-  max-width: 100%; /* Adjust this value to control the maximum width of the video container */ }
+  max-width: 60%; /* Adjust this value to control the maximum width of the video container */ }

 .teaser {
-  margin: -18px auto -18px; /* Optional: center the video container horizontally */
+  margin: 0 auto; /* Optional: center the video container horizontally */ }
-}

 .video-container video {